The Fund supports networks of state health policy decision makers to help identify, inspire, and inform policy leaders.

-October 18, 2024 Update: The youth e-cigarette use rates cited for the United States and North Carolina have been corrected.
+October 18, 2024, Update: The youth vaping rates cited for the United States and North Carolina have been corrected.

 In one week, my Raleigh, North Carolina, high school had four false fire alarms, all triggered by smoke from e-cigarettes in the bathrooms.
 Walking into a bathroom filled with the sickeningly sweet stench of vapor is an unsettling norm for many high school students.
 Despite the well-documented health risks of vaping, students continue to use e-cigarettes.
 At my former high school, as in many others around the country, this usage partly reflects the high density of vape outlets near schools, particularly lower-resourced schools and schools in racial and ethnic minority neighborhoods.

 Over the last decade, vaping has evolved from a niche alternative to smoking into a national public health crisis, especially among teenagers.
-Fortunately, recent data from the Centers for Disease Control and Prevention show a significant drop in vaping among middle and high school students nationally, a promising sign that public health interventions, such as Tobacco 21 legislation and increased awareness campaigns, are making an impact.
+Fortunately, recent data from the US Food and Drug Administration and Centers for Disease Control and Prevention (CDC) show a significant drop in e-cigarette use among high school students nationally, a promising sign that public health interventions, such as Tobacco 21 legislation and increased awareness campaigns, are making an impact.
 However, youth rates vary widely from state to state.
-Data from North Carolina’s 2023 Youth Risk Behavior Survey (YRBS) show progress, with current e-cigarette use among high school students decreasing to about 21.4% in 2023, down from a peak in 2019.
+Data from the CDC’s 2023 Youth Risk Behavior Survey (YRBS) show current vapor product use among high school students in North Carolina decreasing to 21.4% in 2023, down from a peak in 2019.
 However, North Carolina’s rate is still higher than the national average of 16.8%, highlighting that the benefits of public health initiatives may not be equally experienced across all states and communities.

-E-cigarettes pose severe health risks ranging from nicotine addiction to lung damage, particularly at young ages, and even increased susceptibility to other substance abuse.
+E-cigarettes and other vape products pose severe health risks ranging from nicotine addiction to lung damage, particularly at young ages, and even increased susceptibility to other substance abuse.
 Yet a false sense of safety, combined with the appeal of flavored e-liquids and deceptive advertising, has led to its normalization among youth, especially in vulnerable areas.

 The proximity of vaping outlets to students is a contributing factor to their use of e-cigarettes.
 Within two-and-a-half miles of my former high school, there are 86 vaping outlets.
 A student can walk around the corner before or after school and purchase a harmful vape product.
 Unfortunately, this is a widespread problem throughout Raleigh, and similar trends have been observed nationwide.
 Research in Texas, for instance, found 40% of vape shops within 0.5 miles of schools, and studies in other areas have demonstrated a clear link between outlet proximity and increased youth e-cigarette use.